opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     id=00:00:00:00:00:1C/100, mac=00:00:00:00:00:1C, locations=[device:leaf1/5], vlan=100, ip(s)=[172.16.1.3]
     id=00:00:00:00:00:20/200, mac=00:00:00:00:00:20, locations=[device:leaf1/6], vlan=200, ip(s)=[172.16.2.1]

-### 5. Dump packets to see VLAN tags (optional)
+## 5. Dump packets to see VLAN tags (optional)

-TODO: detailed instructions for this step are still work in progress.
+TODO: detailed instructions for this step are still a work-in-progress.

 If you feel adventurous, start a ping between any two hosts, and use the tool [util/mn-pcap](util/mn-pcap) to dump packets to a PCAP file.
 After dumping